Kendrick Lamar Calls Out White Fan for Saying the N-Word During Alabama Concert

 DAMN. was nominated for multiple Grammy Awards in 2018, including Album of the Year, and won five — best rap album, best rap song (“HUMBLE.”), best rap performance (“HUMBLE.”), best music video (“HUMBLE.”), and best rap/sung performance (“LOYALTY.” ft.
 Rihanna).
 EW’s review of the album praised Lamar as “peerless,” writing, “DAMN. contains stunning beauty if you listen closely.”

-Among his other notable successes, he recently curated the chart-topping soundtrack for Black Panther– another record breaker – and made an appearance at Coachella.
+Among his other notable successes, he recently curated the chart-topping soundtrack for Black Panther – another record breaker – and made an appearance at Coachella.